microp11/quick/content/post/the-plan.md

 -   [Annette Boerlage, sea kayak (2014-2016), 3 years, puzzle... wise](https://fourfeetonadventure.com/)
 -   [Douglas Russell and Colin Hudson, SUP (June 2020), 12 days, clockwise](https://atlantic.ctvnews.ca/two-veterans-become-first-to-paddleboard-around-p-e-i-for-injured-soldiers-1.5978679)

 The purpose of the trip is to challenge oneself, enjoy and explore.
 Speed of travel is secondary to exploring and I have set aside up to a month for doing this trip.
+This would be my first solo multi-day paddle.

 First step was to figure out when.
 I think that for PEI the months of June and July are the best for a multi-day paddle.
 The waters start warming up, there are no bugs, it is not excessively warm which means that there is so no significant weather either, and the daylight time is the longest.